Chawlasimran006/MyGitProject/README.md

 ## 📖 Description
 This project is created as part of Git Practical 6 to understand the usage of `.gitignore` and `README.md` files in a repository.

+## GitHub Actions
+This repository now includes a basic GitHub Action workflow to automate tasks on push events.

 ### **Why This Project?**
 - To learn how to manage ignored files using `.gitignore`.
 - To structure a `README.md` file with project details.